Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 (Take this blog post, for example.
 We include tons of expert quotes in our content to build authority.)

-“Yes, it’s true that your older content can benefit the authority of your website since it has been around for so long,” says Niles Koenigsberg of FiG Advertising + Marketing.
+“Yes, your older content can indeed benefit the authority of your website since it has been around for so long,” says Niles Koenigsberg of FiG Advertising + Marketing.

 “However, if the content is not relevant and it presents no value to the consumer, then it might be a better choice to simply delete the blog post and redirect the URL.”